Oil on primed board, 2022

 While the bright-shiny-new-things will always grab magpie-like attention, the story of man’s left-behind places is also frequently an interesting one.
 Whether it's a story of decay and return to the earth, or one of life breathed back and a renewed purpose given.

-Be the first to hear about new paintings for sale, exhibitions, studio sales and other related news about my work.
+Be the first to hear about new paintings for sale, exhibitions, workshops, studio sales and other related news about my work.